HITB-CyberWeek/proctf-2019/writeups/tracker/tracker.md

 There is one known vulnerability: incorrect validation of access rights in `TRACK_GET` method.
 By default, all tracks are private.
-Access to a private track can be requested by any user using `TRACK_REQUEST_SHARE` method.
-After that state of track in database changes from `TrackAccess.PRIVATE` to `TrackAccess.PENDING`.
-Due to the bug, these tracks are publicly readable:
+Access to a private track can be requested by any user by using `TRACK_REQUEST_SHARE` method.
+While handling this request, the service changes the state of track in database from `TrackAccess.PRIVATE` to `TrackAccess.PENDING`.

+However, there's a bug that makes pending tracks publicly readable:
 ```
 async def track_get(db, secret, track_id):
 ...